japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   blockManagerId: BlockManagerId): Boolean
 ----

-executorHeartbeatReceived posts a xref:ROOT:SparkListener.adoc#SparkListenerExecutorMetricsUpdate[SparkListenerExecutorMetricsUpdate] (to <<listenerBus, listenerBus>>) and informs xref:storage:BlockManagerMaster.adoc[BlockManagerMaster] that `blockManagerId` block manager is alive (by posting xref:storage:BlockManagerMaster.adoc#BlockManagerHeartbeat[BlockManagerHeartbeat]).
+executorHeartbeatReceived posts a ROOT:SparkListener.md#SparkListenerExecutorMetricsUpdate[SparkListenerExecutorMetricsUpdate] (to <<listenerBus, listenerBus>>) and informs storage:BlockManagerMaster.md[BlockManagerMaster] that `blockManagerId` block manager is alive (by posting storage:BlockManagerMaster.md#BlockManagerHeartbeat[BlockManagerHeartbeat]).

-executorHeartbeatReceived is used when TaskSchedulerImpl is requested to xref:scheduler:TaskSchedulerImpl.adoc#executorHeartbeatReceived[handle an executor heartbeat].
+executorHeartbeatReceived is used when TaskSchedulerImpl is requested to scheduler:TaskSchedulerImpl.md#executorHeartbeatReceived[handle an executor heartbeat].

 == [[postTaskEnd]] postTaskEnd Method